Bee Wildflower Seed Mix

-Like all our wildflower seed, it all has British provenance.
+Like all our wildflower seed, all the species in this mix have British provenance.
 This mix is freshly harvested from what were originally wild populations in the UK.
 No agricultural cultivars or any nonsense.

 You won't need to do very much with your bee friendly area.
 If it has grass in it, manage as you would a meadow.
 Otherwise it's up to you; deadhead and tidy in late summer if you like, to keep it tidy over the winter.
 Hoick out any pernicious weeds like dock before they set seed.

 If you need less than 500g of this mix, head over to our sister site, British Wildflower Meadow Seeds for smaller packets down to 20g.

 Centaurea cyanus Cornflower

 Myosotis Arvensis Field forget-me-not